korha/HotKeys/readme_plugins.txt

 /caption-on - show caption window;
 /toggle-caption - toggle hide/show caption window;
 /resize - allows to change the window size;
+/close - close foreground window;
+/terminate - terminate owner windows process;
-/opacity:+%n% - increase opacity level of the foreground window by %n% units. %n% must be between 1 and 255;
+/opacity+%%% - increase opacity level of the foreground window by %%% units;
-/opacity:-%n% - decrease opacity level of the foreground window by %n% units. %n% must be between 1 and 254;
+/opacity-%%% - decrease opacity level of the foreground window by %%% units;
-/opacity:=%n% - set opacity level of the foreground window in %n% units. %n% must be between 1 and 255;
+/opacity=%&% - set opacity level of the foreground window in %%% units.

+%%% must be between 000 and 255;